 Russell Brooks is deeply rooted in the Fairfax County Democratic community.
 He is an active member and leader within local Democratic organizations, including serving as Chair of the Northern Virginia Democratic Black Caucus and as a Precinct Captain in the Franconia District.

 Russell has long believed that democracy works best when people show up, organize, and lead — not just during elections, but year-round.
-His work with local Democratic committees reflects his commitment to building coalitions, mentoring new leaders, and strengthening civic participation across Fairfax County.
+His work with Fairfax County Democrats reflects his commitment to building coalitions, mentoring new leaders, and strengthening civic participation across Fairfax County.